MiteshShah/miteshshah.github.io/_posts/linux/git/2015-06-26-how-to-push-single-commit-with-git.markdown

 ---

 * Sometimes we made lots of commits locally and want to push specific commit to the remote branch.
-* I'll show you how to push specific commit on remote branch
+* I'll show you how to push specific commit on remote branch.

 * First we need to find out the hash of commit which we want to push on remote.
 {% highlight bash %}